Water & COVID-19

 Water Operations is responsible for the production, distribution, administration, and customer service of the water system, delivering water to 3,161 accounts in the City.
 Water Operations is also responsible for the operation and maintenance of approximately 50 miles of pipeline, three reservoir facilities and two wells.

-Fees for Water Services
+Water Rates and Fees for Water Services

 Temporary Water Meters